ktulasipravallika/ktulasipravallika.github.io/blogs/Linux.md

 A **shell** is the program (command interpretor) that reads your commands and runs them (for example, `bash` or `zsh`).

 * `echo $SHELL` → Checks the default shell
+* #!/bin/bash
+    * Shebang
+    * Required for executable scripts to indicate that the script needs to be executed using /bin/bash to Linux.

 ### Commands